 You can get to the updates through Internet Explorer as above.
 Alternatively, you can select the Start button and type "Windows Updates" in the search box.

 Firewalls prevent hackers and malicious programs from gaining access to your computer through the Internet.
 It also can prevent malware on your computer from accessing the Internet to compromise your personal information.

-There are two types of firewalls— software and hardware.
-Although some people will run than one firewall, only one is necessary.
+There are two types of firewalls—software and hardware.
+Although some people will run more than one firewall, only one is necessary.
 We will talk about software firewalls here since hardware firewalls are usually built into your network infrastrure by default

 - ZoneAlarm offers both commercial and free versions of their software firewall at http://www.zonealarm.com.
-(I recommend starting with their free version.
-It is easy to install and configure.)
+(Start with their free version; it is easy to install and configure.)